axelpale/georap/README.md

 - [Let's Encrypt](https://letsencrypt.org/): TLS certificates

+# Branching strategy

+We have a single `master` branch.
+New features are developed in `feature-somefeatname` like branches and then merged to the master via a pull request.

 ## Versioning

 On the master branch, we use the [semantic versioning](http://semver.org/) scheme.
 The semantic version increments are bound to the operations you need to do when upgrading your TresDB instance: